humhub/documentation/docs/admin/advanced-configuration.md

 Do not edit the core configuration files under `@humhub/protected/humhub/config/` directly.
 :::

+### Advanced Configuration with .env

+For advanced users, HumHub also supports environment-based configuration using a `.env` file.
+This approach provides greater flexibility and separation of sensitive or dynamic configuration values.

+Refer to the [Dot Env (.env) documentation](../develop/dot-env) for details on setting up and using .env files.

+**Important**: Make sure the `.env` file is not accessible to the web to protect sensitive data.
+Use appropriate file permissions or web server rules to secure it.

 ### Application Parameters

 Some application behaviours can be adjusted by configuring application parameters within one of the configuration files: